Fluffernuttersandwich/Smorgasbord/Performance_Optimization.md

 Dual-GPU Lossless Scaling is rarely worth the effort.

 It's more hassle than it's worth.

 Minimal performance boost, doesn't work on many games, or is a hassle to get it to work.

 I speak as someone with expereince, don't bother with Dual-GPU LSFG.

 Just save up $, and upgrade your main GPU and other components.

-For some games (not 7DtD), you can also investigate "PureDark".
+For some games (not 7DtD), you can also investigate "**PureDark**".

 It's a pay-for application, but it's incredible for games like modded Skyrim.

 ---